sccn/sccn.github.io/tutorials/05_Preprocess/rereferencing.md

 Retaining the reference channel
 -------------------------

 Re-referencing data can be more complicated.
-For instance, if you recorded data referenced to Cz and want to re-reference the data to average reference.
-Now you want to add Cz back to your data under the average reference assumption (the assumption that the average of all electrode is 0).
+For instance, say you recorded data referenced to Cz and wish to re-reference the data to average reference.
+You may also want to add Cz back to your data under the average reference assumption (the assumption that the average of all electrodes is 0).
 The first step is to compute average reference and declare Cz as the reference in the channel editor.

 For this example, we will use the [TEST.CNT](http://sccn.ucsd.edu/eeglab/download/TEST.CNT) dataset.
 Save the file on your hard drive and import it in EEGLAB using menu item <span style="color: brown">File → Import data → Using EEGLAB functions and plugins → From Neuroscan .CNT file</span>.

-To declare Cz as a reference, call the channel editor window using menu item <span style="color: brown">Edit → Channel location</span>, go to the last channel and press the *Append* button.
+To declare Cz as a reference, call the channel editor window using the <span style="color: brown">Edit → Channel location</span> menu item, go to the last channel and press the *Append* button.
 An empty channel is created.
-Fill up the channel label (enter "Cz" in the "Channel label" edit box) and enter the position of the channel if you have it.
-For instance, you may enter the X, Y, Z locations and press the *XYZ -→ Polar & Sph.* to convert the 3-D Cartesian coordinates to polar and spherical coordinates.
-In the channel editor, references are placed after all the data channels (note that for reference the checkbox "Channel in data array" is unchecked since these are not actual data channels associated with this electrode location).
+Fill up the channel label (enter "Cz" in the *Channel label* edit box) and enter the position of the channel if you have it.
+You may enter the X, Y, Z locations and press the *XYZ -→ Polar & Sph.* to convert the 3-D Cartesian coordinates to polar and spherical coordinates.
+In the channel editor, references are placed after all the data channels (note that the checkbox *Channel in data array* is unchecked since these are not actual data channels associated with this electrode location).

-If you do not have the electrode location, you may simply press the *Look up locs* button to automatically look it up based on the 10-20 channel label (note that this will look up location for all electrodes).
+If you do not have the electrode location, you may simply press the *Look up locs* button to automatically look it up based on the 10-20 channel label (note that this will look up the location of all electrodes).

 ![Image:Pop_reref3.png](/assets/images/Pop_reref3.png)

-Then press the *Set reference* pushbutton to set the reference to all channels to Cz (Cz need to be typed into the checkbox and the channel range needs to be entered manually as well).
+Then press the *Set reference* pushbutton to set the reference to all channels to Cz ("Cz" needs to be typed into the checkbox and the channel range needs to be entered manually).

 ![Image:Pop_reref5.png](/assets/images/Pop_reref5.png)

-Press OK to validate your new reference channel, close the channel editor windown.
+Press OK to validate your new reference channel, close the channel editor window.

 Now go back to the re-referencing interface using menu item <span style="color: brown">Tools → Re-reference the data</span>.
 Now click on the *Retain old reference* button and select the Cz electrode.